Homemade Vodka Sauce

 - 1 tablespoon olive oil

 - 1 can (28 ounces) whole peeled tomatoes

 - 1/2 cup heavy cream

-In a large saucepan, warm olive oil over medium-high heat until it shimmers.
-Add onion and tomato paste; cook, stirring occasionally, for 2-3 minutes, just until the onions begin to soften.
+- In a large saucepan or high-sided skillet, warm olive oil over medium-high heat until it shimmers.
+Add onion and tomato paste.
+Cook for 2-3 minutes, stirring occasionally, until the onions begin to soften.

 - Add garlic and red pepper flakes.
 Cook for 30-60 seconds, just until the garlic is fragrant.

 - Use your hand to add the tomatoes, holding each one just above the skillet and squeezing it in your fist to crush it lightly, letting the juices and crushed bits fall into the skillet.
 Pour in remaining liquid from the can, and season with salt.

 - Stir in the vodka, bring sauce to a simmer, and allow to bubble for 6-8 minutes, stirring occasionally.
 Reduce the heat if the bubbling becomes very vigorous.

 - Stir in the cream and cook for 1-2 minutes, until heated through.
 Use as desired.